Phikimon/cloudlab-bootstrap/README.md

 ## On the host

 1. `mellanox-setup.sh`.
-This installs `MLNX_OFED`, which also gives us the `rshim` driver.
+This installs `MLNX_OFED`, which also gives us the `rshim` driver.\*
 2. `rshim-bluefield-setup.sh`.
 Ensures rshim is up and running.
-Configures packet forwarding to the BlueField so that the BlueField can access the internet.
+Configures packet forwarding to the BlueField so that the BlueField can access the internet.\*
 3. `os-install.sh`.
 Installs ubuntu on the BlueField (username `ubuntu`, password `Ubuntu1!`).
 Re-installing the OS might not be necessary.
-4. If DPDK/Pktgen is needed, `dpdk-and-pktgen-x86-install.sh`.
+4. If DPDK/Pktgen is needed, `dpdk-and-pktgen-x86-install.sh`.\*

+\*This item is already done by smartnic\_bootstrap.sh from repo mentioned above.

 ## In the BlueField

 Once we can ssh into the BlueField, we can install DPDK/Pktgen there: `dpdk-and-pktgen-arm-install.sh`.

 # Other scripts